True Miracle Stories

 As I neared the end of the verse, I knew there was no way I could do what instruments did.
 I was lost as to how to get back on the right key, and feared I would strain my voice by continuing as is.

 As I ended the verse, something happened.
 A strength I've never had suddenly kicked in and I found myself listening like a bystander as I sang the song.
-God's anointing had taken over, just like in the old days when I was preaching in Bible College.
-It was my voice singing, but it was in a key that's impossible for me to sing in.
-The Lord gave me the strength and ability to sing the message he so longed to bring to the congregation.
+God's anointing had taken over.
+It was my voice singing, but it was in a key that's not normally possible for me to sing in.
+The Lord gave me the strength and ability to sing the message He so longed to bring to the congregation.

 Return to Deb's home page and Table of Contents.